bentoml/Yatai/docs/source/installation/migration_to_1x.rst

 Down Time and Data Backup
 -------------------------

 Your data and model files will not be affected if they are stored in a stable, external platform.
 If your storage is on the same cluster as Yatai, you must back up and recover the data manually.
 This document will walk you through on how to back up your data.
-BentoML deployments will be completely unaffected and remain online.
+Bento deployments will be completely unaffected and remain online.

 * Yatai System